 “What can I do to get a bigger refund or pay less tax?”

 Australians are always looking for ways to improve their refund.
 That’s why we’ve decided to answer this common question with four easy ways to improve your tax refund.

 1. Manage your tax receipts

 Keeping track of your receipts sounds relatively easy.
 But infact, a huge percentage of Australians lose track of receipts each year.
 They are unable to remember, let alone claim, specific deductions.
 Every time you incur a work related expense or make a work related purchase, ensure you file the receipt, documentation or invoice carefully either in a folder, online or in our Etax app.
-Then, when it comes time to do your return, you’ll have a file with all of the tax deductible items for 2018 in one place.
+Then, when it comes time to do your return, you’ll have a file with all of the tax deductible items in one place.

 Need further advice?
 Take a look at our blog post on easy-to-follow ideas for managing your receipts to save time and save tax.

 If you ever drive your car for work (not including to and from home), keep track of it.